By: Susan Dugdale

 Get a rhythm going.
 These twisters are fun to march and stamp to, hop to, and clap to.

 Indoors?
-Get your team going around the house: down the hall, through the lounge, round the kitchen, out onto the deck and back again.
+Get your team going around the building: down the hall, through the lounge, round the kitchen, out onto the deck and back again.
 If you're able to go outside set them off around the yard.

 Choose a leader who will then choose a twister, establish the beat to move to and the accompanying action: clapping, stomping, clicking ...
 At the end of a couple of minutes call change.
 The leader drops to the back of line.